lucidprogrammer/yii2-adfs-saml20-sp/README.md

 # Usage

+This is a sample yii2 app to show the usage of the PHP package [lucidprogrammer/yii2-simplesamlphp](https://github.com/lucidprogrammer/yii2-simplesamlphp)

 ## Environment Settings

 Use .env_template and create .env.
 Fill in the details as per your situation.
 You should be ready to go.